shikiinai/worlds/content/Mafia/Mafia Shiki.md

 Despite being the operator, they're very bad at directions and get lost without a map.
 ## Formative Experiences
 <!-- as an Infant / Young Child; include who was involved -->
 It's hard being half slug (descendant of [Gla’aki](https://en.wikipedia.org/wiki/List_of_Great_Old_Ones)).
 Shiki is very sensitive to climate changes and sound, so they were tagged as a problem child and left in the alleys of Queensport to fend for themselves.
 They did odd jobs for survival and became known for their hacking skills.
-After getting one of their bank accounts hacked and emptied, a mafia family took the child in, only to shackle them with a contract upon learning their heritage.
+After getting one of their bank accounts hacked and emptied, a mafia family took the child in, only to shackle them with a contract upon learning their ancestry.
 Eager to please, Shiki gave in to their demands as they took more and more.
 ## Dreams for the Future
 This one has no more dreams (a nod to Gla’aki's epithet, the Lord of Dead Dreams).
 If they had to pick one, it would be survival or to realize Bimu's dreams.
 ## Fears